-Counted in the top 10 seasonal beaches in the world by the Discovery Channel, Varkala Beach is a perfect combination sun, sand and sea.
-The striking view from the long winding stretch of cliff attracts tourists from far and wide.
+Counted in the top 10 seasonal beaches in the world by the Discovery Channel, Varkala Beach is a perfect combination of sun, sand, and sea.
+The striking view from the long winding stretch of the cliff attracts tourists from far and wide.
 Quaint little café’s such as Darjeeling Café and Café del Mar sit right along the cliff so, both food and beach-time is just minutes away from any hotel.
-Popular for the magnificent sunsets, soothing Ayurveda treatments and lip-smacking seafood options, Varkala is a must-visit for one and all.
+Popular for the magnificent sunsets, soothing Ayurveda treatments, and lip-smacking seafood options, Varkala is a must-visit for one and all.

 Picture Source: http://irisholidays.com/keralatourism/wp-content/uploads/2014/06/varkala-beach.jpg